-Walmart Inc., Target Corp., Dick’s Sporting Goods, Kohl’s, Ulta, The Home Depot Inc. and Best Buy Co Inc. have all recently announced they will close their stores on Thanksgiving Day 2020.
+Walmart Inc., Target Corp., Dick’s Sporting Goods, Kohl’s, Ulta, Value City Furniture, The Home Depot Inc. and Best Buy Co Inc. have all recently announced they will close their stores on Thanksgiving Day 2020.
 This is a departure, as in recent years mass merchants have typically opened in the afternoon or evening on Thanksgiving to give shoppers a head start on Black Friday deals.

 Ecommerce will likely be the beneficiary of these closed stores, as shoppers will head online to shop for deals.